Kiss & Cry (song): Critical response

 "Kiss & Cry" has achieved several accolades from several different publications and organisations.
 Amanda Walujono from Audrey Magazine ranked the song at number four on her "Top 5 Hikaru Utada Songs", praising the composition and "danceable beat".
 In December 2015, in honor of Utada's comeback into the music business, Japanese website Goo.ne.jp hosted a poll for fans to rank their favorite songs by Utada out of 25 positions; the poll was held in only twenty-four hours, and thousands submitted their votes.
 As a result, "Kiss & Cry" was ranked at number 24.
-In October 2007, Utada became the highest selling digital artist in Japan, based on the sales of "Kiss & Cry", and two other album singles "Flavor of Life" and "Beautiful World"; she sold over 10 million digital units according to Listen Japan.
+In October 2007, Utada became the highest selling digital artist in Japan, based on the sales of "Kiss & Cry", and two other album singles "Flavor of Life" and "Beautiful World"; they sold over 10 million digital units according to Listen Japan.

 Commercial performance

 Charting together as an A-side single, "Beautiful World" and "Kiss & Cry" debuted at number three on Japan's Oricon Singles Chart on the chart week of September 10, 2007; it sold 93,518 units in its first week of sales.
 The following week, it rose to its peak position of number two; it sold 51,637 units.
 It stayed in the top ten for two more weeks, until it fell to number 12 on June 1.
 It stayed in the top 40 for eight weeks, and charted at number 100 during the two-week New Years entries; it sold 1,689 for its two-week accumulation of sales.
-In total, the A-side singles stayed in the Top 200 chart for 26 weeks, one of her longest charting singles according to Oricon.
+In total, the A-side singles stayed in the Top 200 chart for 26 weeks, one of their longest charting singles according to Oricon.
 By the end of 2007, the single was ranked at number 20 on Oricon's Annual 2007 chart; it sold 230,287 units by the end of the year.
-This became Utada's second highest entry in that annual chart, behind "Flavor of Life" at number two, and both entries made her the highest selling female artist.
-As of April 2016, the A-side single has sold 245,050 units in Japan, and is her 18th best selling single according to Oricon Database.
+This became Utada's second highest entry in that annual chart, behind "Flavor of Life" at number two, and both entries made them the highest selling female artist.
+As of April 2016, the A-side single has sold 245,050 units in Japan, and is their 18th best selling single according to Oricon Database.

 The single was certified platinum in September 2007 by the Recording Industry Association of Japan (RIAJ) for physical shipments of 250,000 units in Japan.
 Although it failed to chart on any digital charts in Japan, or on Billboards Japan Hot 100 and competent charts, the song was certified gold by the RIAJ for digital sales of 100,000 units.
 "Kiss & Cry" charted at number 11 on the RIAJ Reco-kyō Singles Chart, during the chart week of October 20, 2007.
 It then received a double platinum certification in November 2007 by the RIAJ for ringtone downloads from Chaku-Uta stores, exceeding sales of 500,000 units.
 The song received a gold certification by the RIAJ for full ringtone purchases of 100,000 units, and tallied the overall sales of the single to 935,000 units in Japan.